methmiranasinghe/Chatzie/README.md

 # Chatzie
-It is Chat app whcih users can use like use to cmmunicate through sms
+It is Chat app whcih users can use like use to communicate through sms